CORAL REEFS, CLIMATE CHANGE, & THE IMPORTANCE OF OCEAN CONSERVATION

 Why Are Coral Reefs Important?

-For humans on land, coral reefs provide fishing supplies, tourism industries and related economic growth, and shoreline protection from storms and tsunamis.
-Many small islands only exist because of such protection, and a lot of human infrastructure benefits from their existence.
+For humans coral reefs provide fishing supplies, opportunities for tourism, economic growth, and shoreline protection from storms and tsunamis.
+Many small islands only exist because of this protection, and a lot of human infrastructure benefits from the existence of barrier reefs.

 As the oceans get warmer, coral reefs are in extreme danger of dying and wiping out huge numbers of ocean wildlife along with them.
 Higher temperatures can kill the algae that many species of coral rely on, resulting in coral bleaching.
 This event doesn’t always kill them, but it causes them a lot of stress, and can open them up to disease and starvation.